GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 quikcly about how to do it in the pythonic way where you can have a handle to a library and call it that way.
 The syntax just ended up looking clunky

+###7/28/2022
+Felt like I needed to do some more number crunching exercises so I figured I would implement the Gauss seidel method of solving systems of equations.
+I meant to do it during the python math module but I did not.
+In order to do that I needed to take some more notes on Linear Algebra methods, so I went ahead and made a third scratch notebook.
+Not sure what I need to do now, I figured something reading in files would be neat and useful.
+Getting down to the wire here

 ------------------------------------------------------------------------------------------------------------------

 # File List